symmetryinvestments/concurrency/README.md

 - `whenAll`.
 Produces a tuple of values after all Senders produced their values.
 If one or more Senders complete with an error, `whenAll` will complete with the first error, after stopping and awaiting the remaining Senders.
 Likewise, if one Sender completes with cancellation, `whenAll` completes with cancellation as well, after stopping and awaiting the remaining Senders.

-### To be added

 - `retry`.
-It retries the underlying Sender as many times as unconfigured until success or cancellation.
+It retries the underlying Sender until success or cancellation.
+The retry logic is customizable.
+Included is a Times, that will retry n times and then propagate the latest failure.

-- others...

 ## Nursery